-An example of a Chimera tentacle is illustrated in Figure 9(a).
+An example of a Chimera tentacle is illustrated in Fig. 9a.
 As a strip is also a tentacle with just one element, the same definition holds for Chimera strips.

 As mentioned in the section before, the distinction between odd and even vertices is done by the way the tentacles are attached to the $C{(2,2)}$ -subgraphs representing the vertices.
 The necessity of this distinction becomes clear in the next section when we assemble the Hamiltonian cycle in the constructed Chimera graph.
-According to the enlarged rectangular representation L(B), we restrict odd vertices to just a single edge in each direction while even vertices get two edges.
-As we focus on vertex-induced subgraphs of the Chimera graph, this is realized by additional broken vertices in the joined tentacles.
+According to the enlarged rectangular representation L(B), we restrict odd vertices to just a single edge in each direction, while even vertices get two edges.
+As we focus on vertex-induced subgraphs of the Chimera graph, this is realized by additional broken vertices in the joined tentacles, leading to the removal of edges.
 Thus, let us define slightly different Chimera tentacles to represent the edges:

 Definition 27.
-For $e = vw \in E(B)$ and, w.l.o.g., v even and w odd, let $\hat{C}(T_e)$ be the modified Chimera tentacle representing edge e, where the first two unit cells, connecting to S_v , are replaced by the element highlighted in green in the example in Figure 9(b) and the last two unit cells, connecting to S_w , by the one highlighted in blue.
+For $e = vw \in E(B)$ and, w.l.o.g., v even and w odd, let $\tilde{C}(T_e)$ be the modified Chimera tentacle representing edge e, where the first two unit cells, connecting to S_v , are replaced by the element highlighted at the top (green online) in the example in Fig. 9b and the last two unit cells, connecting to S_w , by the one highlighted at the bottom (blue online).

-Remarks:
+Remarks.

 - As we triple the rectangular representation, we ensure that we have a Chimera strip of length at least one between S_v and the next vertex or a possible corner in the tentacle in each direction for all vertices $v \in V(B)$.
-Thus, the above replacement is always possible in straight elements. - If the tentacle T_e for some $e \in E(B)$ only consists of a single strip of length one, we only use the element for odd vertices highlighted in blue. - By the above definitions, C(T) and C(T) are broken Chimera graphs for all grid tentacles T. - If T is finite, meaning the series of strips defining T only consists of a finite number of strips of finite lengths, C(T) and $\tilde{C}(T)$ are finite and we have $C(T), \tilde{C}(T) \in \mathcal{C}$.
+Thus, the above replacement is always possible in straight elements. - If the tentacle T_e for some $e \in E(B)$ only consists of a single strip of length 1, we only use the part for odd vertices.
+Note that this case could be circumvented by scaling the underlying rectangular graph by a factor of 5 instead of 3.
+This however would also lead to larger Chimera graphs. - By the definitions, C(T) and $\tilde{C}(T)$ are broken Chimera graphs for all grid tentacles T. - If T is finite, meaning the series of strips defining T only consists of a finite number of strips of finite lengths, C(T) and $\tilde{C}(T)$ are finite and we have $C(T), \tilde{C}(T) \in C$.